phillydotnet/HandsOnLabs/2019/07/README.md

 You can see these working together to call a function named `SelectUser` that we haven't written yet.
 Let's do that now.

-Add these items to the `@functions` section.
+Add these items to the `@code` section.
 Put the field near the top with the parameter declaration and the function after our lifecycle method overrides:
 ```C#
 private string saywhat;